ohotnikarturik/my-calendar-frontend-mvp/plan.md

 _MVP personal calendar app for managing important dates with reminders_

-## Current Status: Phase 3 Complete ✅
+## Current Status: Phase 3.5 Complete ✅

-**App is functional** with local-first storage, Supabase auth/sync ready, and automatic background sync.
+**App is functional** with cloud-only Supabase storage, authentication, and optimistic updates for better UX.

 ---